joostn/zynthian-stm32controller/README.md

 If it's not working, execute  ```/zynthian/zynthian-stm32controller/build/zynthian-stm32controller-host``` and see if you get any error messages.

 # Compile the firmware
-Pre-build binary firmware is included.
+Pre-built binary firmware is included.
 But if you want to compile your own:

 Install the Arduino software (http://arduino.cc)